juansalvatore/git-dashboard-nvim/README.md

 ## ⇁ Intro
 `git-dashboard-nvim` is a modular solution to displaying your git commit contributions as an nvim heatmap dashboard.
 It uses [vimdev/dashboard-nvim](https://github.com/nvimdev/dashboard-nvim) as the base for the dashboard and this plugin generates the header dynamically that we can pass to dashboard-nvim.
-This allows you to use your dashboard as always.
-It mainly solves the issue of tracking project based progress in a visual way and making my nvim dashboard look cool while still being useful by showcasing the current git branch and project.
+This plugin allows you to track project based progress in a visual way, making your nvim dashboard look cool while still being useful by showcasing the current git branch and project.
+I've mainly developed this plugin for myself, so to make sure it looks well for you, check the [Style Variations](#-Style-Variations) section, to see some fun styling configurations.

 ## ⇁ Installation